MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### Web Cmdlets warn when `-Credential` is sent over unencrypted connections

 When using HTTP, content including passwords are sent as clear-text.
-This change is to not allow this by default and return an error if credentials are being passed in an insecure manner.
+This change is to not allow this by default and return an error if credentials are being passed insecurely.
 Users can bypass this by using the `-AllowUnencryptedAuthentication` switch.

 ## API changes